koenderks/jfa/README.md

 ## Installation

-The most recent version of `jfa` can be download from [CRAN](https://cran.r-project.org/package=jfa) by running the following command in R or RStudio:
+The most recent version of `jfa` can be downloaded from [CRAN](https://cran.r-project.org/package=jfa) by running the following command in R or RStudio: